-In a transformative effort led by Assistant Professor Thanee Chaiwat, Ph.D. from the Faculty of Economics, Chulalongkorn University's Faculty of Economics, the "People-Centric Justice" project aims to narrow the divide between the public and the legal system in Thailand.
-Running from 2022 to 2023 with support from the Thailand Institute of Justice, the project seeks to make the legal process more accessible and efficient, fostering trust in the country's legal system.
+In a transformative effort led by Assistant Professor Thanee Chaiwat, Ph.D. from Chulalongkorn University's Faculty of Economics, the "People-Centric Justice" project aimed to narrow the divide between the public and the legal system in Thailand.
+Running from 2022 to 2023 with support from the Thailand Institute of Justice, the project sought to make the legal process more accessible and efficient, fostering trust in the country's legal system.

-This initiative focuses on understanding the legal challenges faced by vulnerable groups and aligning the justice system with their needs.
-It consists of two key components: examining the legal interactions of these groups and developing tailored mechanisms for efficient and comprehensive access to justice.
+This initiative focused on understanding the legal challenges faced by members of vulnerable groups, and aligning the justice system with their needs.
+It consisted of two key components: examining the legal interactions of these groups, and developing tailored mechanisms for efficient and comprehensive access to justice.

-Significantly, the Thailand Institute of Justice is a close collaborator in this initiative, thereby amplifying its impact.
-Notably, this project has been crafted as a model for legal systems within the ASEAN (Association of Southeast Asian Nations).
-It was recently showcased at the United Nations conference in Vienna on May 26, 2023, during a session focused on "Toward People-Centered Justice: Advancing Collaboration of Data in Southeast Asia."
+Significantly, the Thailand Institute of Justice was a close collaborator in this initiative, thereby amplifying its impact.
+Notably, this project was crafted as a model for legal systems within the ASEAN (Association of Southeast Asian Nations), and was recently showcased at the United Nations conference in Vienna on May 26, 2023, during a session focused on "Toward People-Centered Justice: Advancing Collaboration of Data in Southeast Asia."
 This presentation served as a pioneering example of People-Centric Justice in action.